The Particle Problem in Classical Gravity: A historical note on 1941: The historical context

-Moreover, independently of how strongly were Einstein's researches focused on this aspect by the beginning of the decade of 1920, the question about the existence of regular solutions of field equations representing particle-like objects was not avoided at all by the community during that epoch.
-For instance, we can observe this from the fact that ``[i]t had become clear by the end of 1923 that none of the unified theories proposed since 1918 had such nonsingular solutions'' (Vizgin, 1994).
-Certainly, after 1921, Einstein did dedicate attention to the problem of particle-like solutions in unified field theories.
-In particular, in a paper published in 1923 in collaboration with J. Grommer, he proved the non-existence of regular static spherically symmetric solutions in Kaluza's theory (Einstein \& Grommer, 1923).
-According to the author of (Vizgin, 1994), ``they tested the [Kaluza's theory] for the existence of centrally symmetric everywhere-regular solutions and concluded that they did not exist, this being, in Einstein's eyes, one indication of a merely formal nature of the unification''.
-Despite his emphatic remarks on the failure of the theory on describing regular particle-like solutions, it results clear that Einstein's enthusiasm about Kaluza-Klein theory did not disappear immediately and, moreover, survived through the 30's to conclude in 1943 with his paper (Einstein \& Pauli, 1943).
-On the other hand, Pauli and Einstein, in early periods of work, had discussed the validity of Weyl's theory based on the (non)-existence of static solutions in it\footnote{see, for instance, the letters addressed to Michele Besso, dated on December 12, 1919 (Einstein \& Besso, 1994); see also (Pauli, 1994).}.
-From this, we can infer how the existence of solutions suitable to be considered as representing particles turned out to be a criterion for suggesting the abandonment of a tentative road, even when promissory in the beginning.
+Later, after 1923, Einstein did dedicate attention to the problem of regular particle-like solutions, at least marginally.
+In a paper published in 1923 in collaboration with J. Grommer, he proved the non-existence of regular static spherically symmetric solutions in Kaluza's theory (Einstein \& Grommer, 1923).
+According to Vizgin, ``they tested the [Kaluza's theory] for the existence of centrally symmetric everywhere-regular solutions and concluded that they did not exist, this being, in Einstein's eyes, one indication of a merely formal nature of the unification''.